-Katana x Shopify integration pulls all open Sales Orders from Shopify to Katana and syncs the fulfillment status two-ways.
+Katana x Shopify integration pulls all open Sales Orders from Shopify to Katana, syncs changes made to orders in Shopify to Katana, and syncs the fulfillment status two ways.

 Syncing Sales Orders from Shopify to Katana